 Al fresco dining

-Restaurants are now allowed to fill their dining space to less than 50% – why not sit outside on these warm summer days to celebrate something special?
-Check your favorite local dining spots for open times and Covid-19 restrictions.
+Restaurants are now allowed to fill their dining space to less than 50% – why not go to your favorite restaurant to celebrate something special?
+Check your local dining spots for open times and Covid-19 restrictions.

 Invite family and friends to a Zoom (or other online platform) celebration!
 Bake a cake for the honoree or support a local bakery with pickup or delivery options, sing a festive song and make a wish!
 You can also coordinate a dinner party or work with your child’s educator to get your class together for a birthday singalong.
 If your child has a special teacher or principal, ask them to call in or schedule a 1:1 chat.